 Time, geography, need for flexibility and cost seem to be the principal factors that drive the decision on offline versus online learning.

-Online learning works well for people if the course matter is valuable, delivery mode and execution is structured and timely.
-Lynda.com, Courseera, Udemy, and MOOC are some of the best places to head to.
+Online learning works well for people if the course matter is valuable, delivery mode and execution are structured and timely.
+Lynda.com, Coursera, Udemy, and MOOC are some of the best places to head to.